nellore/docs.rail.bio/docs/dbgap.md

 <div align="center"><img src="../assets/permissionstab.png" alt="Permissions" style="width: 700px; padding: 5px"/></div>
 4. Click **Attach Policy**, and select the `AWSCloudFormationReadOnlyAccess`, `AmazonElasticMapReduceFullAccess`, and `UseExistingEMRRoles` policies.
 Then click Attach Policy.
 <div align="center"><img src="../assets/afterpermissionstab.png" alt="Attach Policy" style="width: 700px; padding: 5px"/></div>
-Different policies including only some of the permissions from these may be included, but note that the user must be able to:
-        * launch Elastic MapReduce clusters into the VPC from the secure dbGaP CloudFormation stack created by the administrator above, and
-        * read and write to the secure S3 bucket created by the administrator on behalf of the user.
+Different policies including only some of the permissions from these may be included, but note that the user must be able to (1) launch Elastic MapReduce clusters into the VPC from the secure dbGaP CloudFormation stack created by the administrator above, and (2) read and write to the secure S3 bucket created by the administrator on behalf of the user.

 ### Set up default EMR roles (administrator & user)